hechoendrupal/drupal-console-en/README.md

 ### Install Drupal Console launcher

-In order to avoid conflicts between Drupal release and have a Drupal Console version between major and minor releases in Drupal,  a Drupal Console launcher was created. n order to facilitate to load the Drupal Console commands available to each
+In order to avoid conflicts between Drupal release and have a Drupal Console version between major and minor releases in Drupal,  a Drupal Console launcher was created.
+In order to facilitate to load the Drupal Console commands available to each
 Drupal 8 website,

 Following the instruction below you could install the global application for Drupal Console launcher.